ELIXIR-IIB-training/site/pages/training_courses/2024-05-30-Metabolomics_Course.md

 <br>

 ## Contact
-For all kinds of queries, please contact the organisers [elixir.metabolomics.milan@gmail.com](mailto:elixir.metabolomics.milan@gmail.com).
+For all kinds of queries, please contact the organisers [metabolomics.milan@ibfm.cnr.it](mailto:metabolomics.milan@ibfm.cnr.it).
 <br>
 <br>